erstazi/lpfm-player-boilerplate/template_src/README.md

 * In the `css/index.css` file, you will find in the `body` the background-image `www/img/background.jpg` is the background image we use.
 You can just remove the background image completely in the CSS `body` element if you desire and choose a solid `background-color`
 * In the `www/index.html` file, the element `img#main-logo` you will find `img/logo.png` which is the main logo image we use.
 You can adjust this
+* In the `res/` directory, there are many images that you need to replicate so the icons can be displayed correctly. **If you use our images, then your application will be rejected on Google Play**

 ### Changing some URLs to fit your organization